neha-security/ai-secure-by-design/ACTOR-framework/README.md

 The goal is to determine **how much damage the AI could cause if misused**, not just whether it works.

+Questions to ask:

+* What data can the AI infer beyond explicit access?
+* Can AI combine multiple datasets to reconstruct sensitive insight?
+* Does AI privilege exceed user privilege?
+* Is output bounded by sensitivity and context?
 ---

 ## C – Control